PrivacySafe/privacysafe-platform-android-bundle/README.md

 # privacysafe-platform-android-bundle
-Privacysafe platform bundle with 3NWeb apps for releases to Android stores.
+PrivacySafe platform bundle with 3NWeb apps for releases to Android stores.